Jeanne Calment: Longevity records

 In 1986, Calment became the oldest living person in France at the age of 111.
-Her profile increased during the centennial of Vincent van Gogh's move to Arles, which occurred from February 1888 to April 1889 when she was 13–14 years old.
-Calment claimed to reporters that she had met Van Gogh at that time, introduced to him by her future husband in her uncle's fabric shop.
-She remembered the meeting as a disappointment, and described him as ugly and "very disagreeable", adding that he "reeked of alcohol".
+Her profile increased during the centennial of Vincent van Gogh's move to Arles, which occurred from February 1888 to April 1889 when she was 13 and 14 years old.
+Calment claimed to reporters that she had met van Gogh at that time, introduced to him by her future husband in her uncle's fabric shop.
+She remembered that van Gogh gave her a condescending look, as if unimpressed by her.
+She described his personality as ugly, ungracious, and "very disagreeable", adding that he "reeked of alcohol".
+Calment said that she forgave van Gogh for his bad manners.

-She was recognised by Guinness World Records as the world's oldest living person when she was 112.
-She lost this title in 1990 when Carrie C. White of the United States claimed to have been born in 1874.
-White's claim was disputed and later debunked, and after White's death in 1991, she regained the title of the world's oldest living person.
+She was recognised by The Guinness Book of Records as the world's oldest living person in 1988, when she was 112.
+However, the Gerontology Research Group has since then validated the age of Easter Wiggins (1 June 1874 – 7 July 1990), meaning that in reality Calment became the world's oldest living person in 1990.
 At the age of 114, she briefly appeared in the 1990 fantasy film Vincent and Me, walking outside and answering questions.

-Her status further increased when Guinness named her the oldest person ever on 17 October 1995.
-Far exceeding any other verified human lifespan, Calment is widely reckoned as the best-documented supercentenarian recorded.
+Calment's status further increased when Guinness named her the oldest person ever on 17 October 1995.
+This was based on her surpassing the now-debunked age claim of Japanese man Shigechiyo Izumi.
+As a result of Izumi's validation being withdrawn, Calment had already been the oldest person ever since surpassing the age of Easter Wiggins on 30 March 1991.
+Far exceeding any other verified human lifespan, Calment is widely regarded as the best-documented supercentenarian recorded.
 For example, she was listed in fourteen census records, beginning in 1876 as a one-year-old infant.
 After Calment's death, at 122 years and 164 days, then almost 117-year-old Canadian woman Marie-Louise Meilleur became the oldest validated living person.
-Several claims to have surpassed Calment's age were made, but none have ever been proven.
+Several claims to have surpassed Calment's age were made, but none have been verified.
 For about three decades, Calment has held the status of the oldest human being whose age has been validated by modern standards.